 PLAY SHAKESPEARE IN PRAGUE!

-Early in 2019 the ASC Graduate Players will begin work on a streamlined and musical adaptation of Shakespeare’s much loved comedy, Much Ado About Nothing.
-It will complete a short Melbourne season of 4 performances and tour to regional Victoria, before heading to Prague.
-This fee paying program will give participants the opportunity to work with professional ASC staff, including directors, musical director, choreographer and actors over a 12-week period as the show is rehearsed and actors are coached in Shakespeare techniques and acting methodologies.
+In February 2020 the ASC Grad Players will begin work on a production of ‘AMN Dream’, a dark adaption of Shakespeare’s A Midsummer Night’s Dream.
+It will complete a short Melbourne season of 4 performances, then head to Sale in Gippsland for one show, before heading to Prague for a season of 5 shows.
+The program will give participants the opportunity to work with professional ASC staff, including directors, musical director, choreographer and actors over a 12-week period as the show is rehearsed and actors are coached in Shakespeare techniques and acting methodologies.
 The company will also have the opportunity to network with international artists in the Czech Republic during the festival season.

-All participants will be offered the option of staying on in Europe after our season, to tour at their leisure, as an open ended return ticket will be available.
-We will also offer arts touring following our performances, including a workshop with Prague Shakespeare Company, and attending a PSC performance (subject to availability).
+All participants will be offered the option of staying on in Europe after our Festival season, to tour at their leisure, as an open ended return air ticket is available.
+We will also offer arts touring following our 5 performances in Prague, including a workshop with Prague Shakespeare Company, and attending PSC performances (subject to availability), and several cultural events.

-Entry to the program is by audition, which will be held in December (please see dates below).
-Directors will be looking for experience and/or interest in Shakespeare as well as musical skills.
+Entry to the program is by audition only.
+Auditions typically take place in December.
+Directors look for experience and/or interest in Shakespeare as well as musical skills.